 Jacob Lund Fisker is considered the OG of the early retirement movement.
 And the best part is that he was living in the San Francisco Bay Area dreaming of early retirement.
-As the title suggests, his methods to retire early are quite extreme.
+As the title suggests, his plan on how to retire early is quite extreme.
 He achieved financial independence by 30 and retired by 33.

 The book is packed with practical advice and provides a framework for achieving financial independence in 10 years.
 The Plato’s cave story is quite powerful, and the book talks about escaping the trap of consumerism.

 I consider Early Retirement Extreme as a high-level concept book.
 Also wouldn’t recommend this book as an introductory book when trying to convert others to early retirement.
 Given that he managed to live in San Francisco with a very low annual spend, some of the tactics seemed too extreme even for me.
 I believe in avoiding the challenge of deprivation when pursuing financial freedom.
 Going too intense sucks the fun out of the journey by having a narrow focus only on the destination.

 I’d recommend this book only at some point later down the road when you and your partner want to fine-tune your priorities regarding how soon you want to achieve Financial Freedom and what sacrifices you are both jointly willing to make.

 JL Collins started a blog as a series of letters for his daughter.
 Over some time, he wrote several posts which formed the famous Stock Series.
 He compiled them into a book titled “The Simple Path to Wealth”

 At a high level, the book’s concepts are to buy the Total Stock Market Index periodically and not worry about the bull and bear markets you would experience in your lifetime.
 It is an early retirement book favorite due to the simplicity of the message.